jeertmans/languagetool-rust/README.md

 ## API Reference

-If you would like to integrate LTRS within a Rust application or crate, then we recommend reading [documentation](https://docs.rs/languagetool-rust).
+If you would like to integrate LTRS within a Rust application or crate, then we recommend reading the [documentation](https://docs.rs/languagetool-rust).

 To use LanguageTool-Rust in your Rust project, add to your `Cargo.toml`: